thewtex/thesis/tcd/tcd.rst

 .. sectnum::
   :prefix: 8.

-In this chapter, we discuss how transcranial Doppler ultrasound (TCD) is used to provide additional insight into the neurophysiology of patients prior to endarterectomy.
-First, a review is given of the ways TCD is applied in a clinical monitoring and research setting.
-Next, techniques to increase the reliability of data collected in this are covered.
-Finally, the microemboli and peak velocity data collected as part of this study are presented.
+In this chapter, we discuss transcranial Doppler ultrasound (TCD), and how it provides additional insight into the neurophysiology of patients prior to carotid endarterectomy.
+First, a review is provied of the application of TCD in a clinical monitoring and research setting.
+Next, techniques to increase the reliability of data collected are covered.
+Finally, microemboli and peak velocity data collected as part of this study are presented.

 .. |tcd_ui| replace:: Fig. 8.1